shiroyama42/Chess2.0/README.md

 Note that most tasks that are not specific to a single project can be run with `name:` prefix, where the `name` should be replaced with the ID of a specific project.
 For example, `core:clean` removes `build` folder only from the `core` project.

+## How to Play
+- Launch the game using the `lwjgl3:run` Gradle task.
+- Navigate the main menu to start a new game, load a saved game, or adjust settings.
+- Standard chess rules apply, with the objective to checkmate your opponent's king.